BreX900/mek-packages/one_for_all/README.md

 ### How was the library written?
 - pigeon: It is faster in code generation but uses the Visitor pattern to build your generated code
 - one_for_all: It is slower in generating code but uses the same structure as build_runner, the Element classes.

+## Contributing

+The code is formatted with a line/page length of 100 characters.
+Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for your commits.